 Making this information digital enables it to be analysed faster and in much greater detail, which is critical when it comes to protecting large items of capital equipment such as a ship engine.

 Icebreakers, for example, have very expensive drive mechanisms.
 The software developed by Gyrometrics identifies a potential problem very quickly and shuts down the drive enabling it to be remedied on the spot rather having to go to a shipyard.

 Some 49 marine systems have already been delivered, with offshore wind (a €27bn market) and nuclear power stations the next targets.

 Braveheart owns more than 50% of Gyrometric.

 Kirkstall’s organ on a chip technology is used to improve the efficiency of drugs pipelines and to spot the next potential blockbuster drugs.

 Seventy universities already use it and interest is now growing from the pharma sector, with eight companies said to be evaluating the technology.

 A distribution agreement was set up for the US with Lonza in 2016 and Kirkstall recently raised £2.5mln to support both this agreement and to develop more applications.

 Braveheart retains a significant holding in Kirkstall (38%),

-Steady income is provided by wholly-owned subsidiary, Viking Fund Managers.
+Steady income is provided by the wholly-owned subsidiary, Viking Fund Managers.